 North American Formula Atlantic 1978

 29-year-old Formula Ford and Super Vee graduate Howdy Holmes won the 1978 series in one of Doug Shierson Racing's new March 78Bs.
-His closest competitor was Finnish star Keke Rosberg, driving a Chevron B45 for Fred Opert Racing but there was also impressive performances from a trio of Ralt RT1s: the fast but erratic Bobby Rahal in Pierre Philips' car, Price Cobb in the Ecurie Canada car and 21-year-old Kevin Cogan in Brian Robertson's car.
+His closest competitor was Finnish star Keke Rosberg, driving a Chevron B45 for Fred Opert Racing but there were also impressive performances from a trio of Ralt RT1 drivers: the fast but erratic Bobby Rahal in Pierre Philips' car, Price Cobb in the Ecurie Canada car and 21-year-old Kevin Cogan in Brian Robertson's car.

 Off the track, Kris Harrison's attempts to develop the series almost killed it off instead.
 He had already lost races at Mosport and St Jovite because they had contracts with Molson, competitor to Labatts who sponsored Harrison's series.
 Harrison also struck a deal with Chris Pook to run at the Long Beach GP and now billed the series as North American Formula Atlantic, rather than Canadian.
 The SCCA, however, continued to keep their distance.